-We are currently aiming to release an Alpha version in early 2022.
+We are currently aiming to release an Alpha version in 2023.

 All items and equipment will be wiped between each stage.
 However, the team would like to let paid alpha users retain 80% of gained skill levels.
 Please note that if a major bug occurs and players gain more skill levels than the normal gameplay intents, unintended skill levels will not be transferred.
 Additional details and limitations concerning the skill transfer system will be provided during early access sales.